laristra/tangram/README.md

 Tangram uses standard C++11 features, so a fairly modern compiler is needed.
 We regularly test with Intel 18+ or GCC 6.4+.
-Utilizing the full capabilities of portage will require an MPI implementation; we regularly test with OpenMPI 2.1.2+ The build system _requires_ CMake version 3.0+.
+Utilizing the full capabilities of tangram will require an MPI implementation; we regularly test with OpenMPI 2.1.2+ The build system _requires_ CMake version 3.0+.